cockpit-project/cockpit/containers/unit-tests/README.md

 ## Building

-In a built cockpit tree you can run

-    $ make unit-tests-container

-which will build the `cockpit/unit-tests` and `cockpit/unit-tests:i386` containers.
+The `build` script will build the `cockpit/unit-tests` and `cockpit/unit-tests:i386` containers.
+It should be run as root.

 ## Running tests

-Tests in that container for the default configuration get started with
+Tests in that container get started with the `start` script.
+By default, this script runs the unit tests on amd64.
+The script accepts a number of arguments to modify its behaviour:

-    $ make unit-tests-container-run

-or equivalently with
+ - `CC=othercc` to set the `CC` environment variable inside the container (ie: to build with a different compiler)
+ - `:tag` to specify a different tag to use for the `cockpit/unit-tests` image (eg: `i386`)
+ - `shell` to specify that an interactive shell should be launched instead of running the unit tests

+Some examples:

+    $ sudo ./start           # run the unit tests on amd64

+    $ sudo ./start CC=clang  # run the unit tests on amd64, compiled with clang

-    $ sudo docker run --shm-size=512M -ti --volume `pwd`:/source:ro cockpit/unit-tests
+    $ sudo ./start :i386     # run the unit tests on i386

-You can pass `--env=CC=clang` to build with Clang instead of gcc, or run `cockpit/unit-tests:i386` to run on a 32 bit architecture.

 ## Debugging tests

 For interactive debugging, run a shell in the container:

-    $ make unit-tests-container-shell

-or start the container with `bash` as the entry point.
+    $ sudo ./start shell     # start an interactive shell on i386

+You will find the cockpit source tree (from the host) mounted at `/source` in the container.

 `/source/containers/unit-tests/run.sh` will start the builds and test run, then you can investigate in the build tree at `/tmp/source/`.

+`/source/containers/unit-tests/run.sh` also includes a `--build` argument which will checkout and build the source, but not run any tests.

+You can also attach to another container using the provided `exec` script.
+For example:

+    $ sudo ./exec uname -a   # run a command as the "builder" user

+    $ sudo ./exec --root     # start a shell as root

 ## More Info